Would you like to draw realistic drawings?

 - Use short strokes and follow the contour of the sphere.

-- Each line should connect with the previous line.
+- Each line should connect with the last line.
 There are no white spaces in a real ball or marble.

 - Use your HB pencil to add more graphite to the darker areas.
-Continue this step with your 2B, 4B, and 6B pencil if necessary.
+Continue this step with your 2B, 4B, and 6B pencils if necessary.

-- Use your blending stump or blending tool of choice and softly blend your drawing working from dark to light.
-You might have to add more graphite because the blending tools will remove some of the graphite from the drawing surface.
+- Use your blending stump or blending tool of choice and softly blend your drawing from dark to light.
+You might have to add more graphite because the blending tools will remove some graphite from the drawing surface.